The quality control standards review ("QC review") involves the following steps:

 2. The Entity reviewers submit a report to the Registrar at the conclusion of the QC review.
-The Registrar submits a report to the PAOC (Firm Level) if the Registrar is of the opinion that the QC review outcome of the AE’s compliance with the quality control standards is either (i) partially satisfactory; or (ii) not satisfactory2.
+The Registrar then submits a report to the PAOC (Firm Level) if the Registrar is of the opinion that the AE's compliance with the quality control standards is assessed to be (i) partially satisfactory; or (ii) not satisfactory2.

 1 Means the PAOC without any of its members who are public accountants.